-When it comes to water damage and water damage restoration, it’s important to be aware of the classes and categories of water contamination.
-These two factors dictate how water damage is mitigated and how much can be salvaged.
-Read on for an overview of the classes and categories of water damage.
+When it comes to water damage and restoration, it’s important to be aware of the classes and categories of water contamination.
+These two factors dictate how the damage of water is mitigated and how much can be salvaged.
+Read on for an overview of the classes and categories of it.

 Classes of Water Damage

 The class of water damage is determined by the source of the water, its evaporation rate, and the amount of water involved.
 This allows professionals to understand exactly how to approach and begin the restoration process.